GIRLS' SWIMMING: Floyd wins 11th title in past 14 years

 The host Red Devils won five titles, with senior Megan McEwen taking the 50-yard freestyle and 100 breaststroke crowns in addition to swimming a leg in the victorious 200 medley and 200 freestyle relays.
 New Albany placed fifth behind Greer Manger's victories in the 200 individual medley and the 100 freestyle.

-That depth included diving, where the Highlanders had third, fourth and sixth-place finishers with Kaleigh Schuler, Abby Ryan and Ahna Cobb.
+That depth included diving, where the Highlanders had third, fourth and sixth-place finishers with Kaleigh Schuler, Abby Ryan in Ahna Cobb.

 "The divers did a nice job," Perkins said.